The wave of marketplace startups

-Typical approaches to build marketplace platforms
+Typical approaches to building marketplace platforms

 There is no single way to build a marketplace platform.
-Depending on your ideas, your technical skills, budget, timeline, and plan, several common approaches go along the way with your startup journey:
+Depending on your ideas, technical skills, budget, timeline, and plan, several common approaches go along the way with your startup journey:

 - Open-source: Build on top of open-source marketplace software.

 - Marketplace builder: Take advantage of the marketplace builder, plugins, themes, and extensions.

 - Custom development: Build your platform from scratch.